-With respect to all such awards, any grant of exchange rights with respect to any PSUs/PPSUs and LPUs/PLPUs issued in replacement of NPSUs will be determined in accordance with the Company's practices when determining discretionary bonuses or awards, and any grants of exchangeability shall be subject to the approval of the Compensation Committee.
+With respect to all of such awards, any grant of exchange rights with respect to any PSUs/PPSUs and LPUs/ PLPUs issued in replacement of NPSUs will be determined in accordance with the Company's practices when determining discretionary bonuses or awards, and any grants of exchangeability shall be subject to the approval of the Compensation Committee.
 In addition, upon the signing of any agreement that would result in a "Change in Control" (as defined in the Amended and Restated Change in Control Agreements entered into by Messrs.
-Lutnick and Merkel and the applicable Deeds of Adherence entered into by Mr. Windeatt), (1) any NPSUs held by the foregoing executives shall be replaced by exchangeable PSUs/PPSUs or LPUs/PLPUs (i.e., such PSUs and LPUs shall be exchangeable for shares of Class A common stock and PPSUs and PLPUs shall be exchangeable for cash), and (2) any non-exchangeable BGC Holdings PSUs/PPSUs and LPUs/PLPUs held by the foregoing executives shall become immediately exchangeable, which exchangeability may be exercised in connection with such "Change in Control," except that, with respect to (1) and (2), 9.75% of Mr. Windeatt's LPUs/PLPUs shall be deemed to be redeemed for zero in proportion to such exchanges of LPUs/PLPUs in accordance with the customary LPU/PLPU structure.
-See "Executive Compensation-Potential Payments Upon Change in Control -Change in Control Agreements" and "Executive Compensation-Potential Payments Upon Change in Control -Employment Agreements and Deeds of Adherence" for more information.
+Lutnick and Merkel and the applicable Deeds of Adherence entered into by Messrs.
+Lynn and Windeatt), (1) any NPSUs held by the foregoing executives shall be replaced by exchangeable PSUs/PPSUs or LPUs/PLPUs (i.e., such PSUs and LPUs shall be exchangeable for shares of Class A common stock and PPSUs and PLPUs shall be exchangeable for cash), and (2) any non-exchangeable BGC Holdings PSUs/PPSUs and LPUs/PLPUs held by the foregoing executives shall be to (1) and (2), 9.75% of Mr. Lynn's and Mr. Windeatt's LPUs/PLPUs shall be deemed to be redeemed for zero in proportion to such exchanges of LPUs/ PLPUs in accordance with the customary LPU/PLPU structure.
+See "Executive Compensation-Potential Payments Upon Change in Control -Employment Agreements and Deeds of Adherence" for more information.

 The entry into the Corporate Conversion Agreement was not, and completion of the Corporate Conversion Transactions will not be, a "Change in Control" as defined in the Amended and Restated Change in Control Agreements entered into by Messrs.
-Lutnick and Merkel and the applicable Deeds of Adherence entered into by Mr. Windeatt.
+Lutnick and Merkel and the applicable Deeds of Adherence entered into by Messrs.
+Lynn and Windeatt.
 In connection with the Corporate Conversion Transactions, the Change in Control Agreements we entered into with Messrs.
-Lutnick and Merkel and Deeds of Adherence we entered into with Mr. Windeatt will be assumed by BGC Group, Inc., with such modifications thereto as are necessary to reflect the Corporate Conversion (but not with any changes to the benefits provided thereunder).
+Lutnick and Merkel and Deeds of Adherence we entered into with Messrs.
+Lynn and Windeatt will be assumed by BGC Group, as appropriately amended and restated.

-As of December 31, 2022, none of the named executive officers had any BGC Holdings NPSUs/NLPUs outstanding from the awards described above.
+As of December 31, 2021, none of the named executive officers had any BGC Holdings NPSUs / NLPUs outstanding.